jcouball/notes/docs/systemd.md

 | `/run/systemd/system`     | Transient unit files that are generated                      |
 | `/etc/systemd/system`     | The location for user created unit files.
 Any unit files in this directory have have the same name as unit files in `/lib/systemd/system` take precedence. |

-A unit file is a plain text ini-style file that encodes information about a service, a socket, a device, a mount point, an automount point, a swap file or partition, a start-up target, a watched file system path, a timer controlled and supervised by systemd(1), a resource management slice or a group of externally created processes.
+A unit file is a plain text ini-style file that encodes information about a service, a socket, a device, a mount point, an automount point, a swap file or partition, a start- up target, a watched file system path, a timer controlled and supervised by systemd(1), a resource management slice or a group of externally created processes.

 Each file is a plain text file divided into sections, with configuration entries in the style key=value.
 Empty lines and lines starting with "#" or ";" are ignored, which may be used for commenting.

 See `man systemd.unit` for full documentation.